Coenzyme Q10: benefits, dosage, contraindications

 Neurological

 Animal research shows that coenzyme Q10 reduces the production and deposition of beta-amyloid plaques in experimental models of Alzheimer's disease.
-This effect may be related to decreased levels of malondialdehyde (a marker of oxidative stress) and increased activity of superoxide dismutase (an enzyme critical for free radical elimination).
-Furthermore, in cases of migraine, coenzyme Q10 could improve mitochondrial oxidative phosphorylation, which appears to be impaired in some patients with migraines.
+This effect may be related to a decrease in malondialdehyde levels (a marker of oxidative stress) and an increase in superoxide dismutase activity (an essential enzyme in the mechanism of free radical removal).
+On the other hand, in cases of migraine, coenzyme Q10 may improve mitochondrial oxidative phosphorylation, which appears to be altered in some patients suffering from migraines.

 Usages associés

-The recommended daily intake is 30 to 100 mg in otherwise healthy individuals, but can be increased under certain medical conditions.
-These doses should be adjusted when taking Ubiquinol, which has better bioavailability.
+The recommended daily intake is 30 to 100 mg in otherwise healthy individuals, but it may be increased in certain medical conditions.
+These doses should be adjusted if taking Ubiquinol, which has better bioavailability.

 Interactions